Doncaster (horse): Racing career

 The colt did not compete as a two-year-old, partially due to a kick to the stifle.
 Doncaster began racing as a three-year-old, first appearing at the 2,000 Guineas (where he was unplaced to winner Gang Forward).
 He won his next race (the Derby) easily.
 He then raced in the Grand Prix de Paris, finishing third to winner Boiard, before being beaten by a head at the St. Leger.
 He did not do well in his next run, the Grand Duke Michael Stakes, but finished his season second in the Newmarket Derby.

 His four-year-old career was respectable, with a dead heat second place with Flageolet in the Ascot Gold Cup (won by Boiard), before a win at the Goodwood Cup.
 As a five-year-old, he won both the Ascot Gold Cup and the Alexandra Plate; the races were two days apart.

 At stud

 Doncaster was then retired.
-Peck purchased him for £10,000 and immediately selling the stallion to the Duke of Westminster (for whom he was also a trainer) for £14,000.
+Peck purchased him for £10,000 and immediately sold the stallion to the Duke of Westminster (for whom he was also a trainer) for £14,000.
 The Duke had been searching for a stallion prospect, with a good pedigree and racing record, to stand at his Eaton Stud in Cheshire.
 Doncaster was bred to the mare Lily Agnes (by Macaroni), who produced the filly Farewell, a 1,000 Guineas winner.
 Doncaster's most famous son was Bend Or, the Derby winner and prolific sire.
 Noted offspring were: